"Video is much better for showing when a piece of fruit reaches the consumer quality threshold."

 The system also uses a volume analysis formula to estimate the decrease in a sample as it loses moisture content.
 "We're able to translate video pixels to real-life scale," said Cronshaw, adding that Time Machine volume estimates have been validated using the physical method of water displacement.
 The Time Machine might be adapted in the future to quantify plant growth, he added, or even deployed in the field to analyze fruits and vegetables prior to harvest.

 The Time Machine showcases the innovative technical talent pool at Apeel.
 "None of us were experts in photography, image processing or machine learning in the beginning," Cronshaw recalled.
 "But we are now.
 It speaks to the incredible potential of everyone here, and to one of our core values: no job is too big or too small.
 People from all over the company would lean over and help out with a piece of the project."

 One step in the time-lapse video system still needs to be performed manually.
-After placing a fruit or vegetable sample on the rack, the operator must initialize the experiment by manually selecting the specific Edipeel formula being tested.
-The machine cannot detect Edipeel because it's invisible as well as tasteless and edible.
+After placing a fruit or vegetable sample on the rack, the operator must initialize the experiment by manually selecting the specific Apeel formula being tested.
+The machine cannot detect Apeel because it's invisible as well as tasteless and edible.

 Tim Cronshaw marks precise locations for the camera to shoot.